 N.C. residents also can’t get around the law by bringing fireworks back from neighboring South Carolina, where they are legal.

-But Wilmington-area residents hankering for fireworks can still attend professional displays, which require a permit from the county board of commissioners or the town, including the following Fourth of July events:
+But Wilmington-area residents hankering for fireworks can still attend professional displays, which require a permit from the county board of commissioners or the town.

 Date posted: June 23, 2009